iitggithub/iitggithub.github.io/articles/2018-05-tcp-window-size-tuning-guide-linux.md

 net.ipv4.tcp_sack = 1
 ```

-We’re only going to do receive window tuning so ignore the wmem parameters (it’s the same process anyway but requires bi-directional access in order to test).
+This article will primarily focus on calculating the Receive Window side but if you have access to both the remote and local servers, you can use the same process for calculating the wmem figures as well because it's the same process, but you obviously need access to both servers and bi-directional connectivity for testing.

-#### Calculating The Optimal Window Size
+#### Calculating Bandwidth-Delay Product (BDP)

-First we need to find our BDP or Bandwidth Delay Product.

 The Bandwidth-Delay Product (BDP) is a critical metric when tuning TCP window sizes.
 It represents the amount of unacknowledged data that can be in transit to achieve optimal throughput.
 Calculating BDP helps determine the required buffer size: